Thank you for your interest in Binghamton University's accelerated/4+1 degree programs. We look forward to receiving your application.

 If accepted, confirm your intent to continue at Binghamton University.

 Confirm your intent to continue as a graduate student by following the instructions in your admission email and letter.
-After you confirm your intent to continue, your student status will transition to graduate level after Binghamton University officially awards your bachelor's degree.
+After you confirm your intent to continue, and have been awarded your bachelor’s degree, your student status will transition to graduate level.
 Then, before the semester begins, take the steps outlined in your admission email and letter.
 See the New Student webpage for general information for new graduate students.